 Watch out for “phishing” emails and social media posts

 One of the most common ways to hack somebody is to get them to click on a link that causes a virus.
 Hackers will use fake profiles to send you emails or private message on social media sites, such as Facebook or Twitter, inviting you to click on a link.
 Oftentimes the message will come from somebody you know who has already been hacked.
 So if your friend sends you a message telling you to click on a link, make sure they really sent it before you click on it.

 Good anti-virus software

 For PC owners, download some solid anti-virus software that will alert you to websites that are suspicious and notify you of potentially suspicious programs.
-Check out a respected computer resource, such as PC Magazine, to make an educated choice on the matter.
+Check out a respected computer resource to make an educated choice on the matter.
 Beware of scams marketing themselves as free anti-virus programs; many of them are just viruses themselves!